adnan1306/adnan1306.github.io/_pages/about.md

 * November 2021 - Paper accepted at the NeurIPS workshop on 'Self-Supervised Learning - Theory and Practice'.
 * October 2021 - Submitted ongoing work on domain-agnostic SSL to NeurIPS workshop on 'Self-Supervised Learning - Theory and Practice'.
 * September 2021 - Graduated from the University of Waterloo.
-* June 2021 - Our paper 'Pay Attention with Focus: A Novel Learning Scheme for Classification of Whole Slide Images' got accept to MICCAI 2021
+* June 2021 - Our paper 'Pay Attention with Focus: A Novel Learning Scheme for Classification of Whole Slide Images' got accepted to MICCAI 2021
-* July 2020 - Our paper 'Learning Permutation Invariant Representations using Memory Networks' has been accpeted for publication at ECCV 2020.
+* July 2020 - Our paper 'Learning Permutation Invariant Representations using Memory Networks' has been accepted for publication at ECCV 2020.
 * April 2020 - My recent work, "Representation Learning of Histopathology Images using Graph Neural Networks," got accepted to CVPR(W) 2020.
-* September 2019 - Joined the University of Waterloo for graduate studies
+* September 2019 - Joined the University of Waterloo for graduate studies.
-* April 2019.
-I was been awarded Vector Scholarship in AI by the [Vector Institute, Canada](https://vectorinstitute.ai/).
+* April 2019 - Awarded Vector Scholarship in AI by the [Vector Institute, Canada](https://vectorinstitute.ai/).
-* December 2018.
-I will be joining University of Waterloo for graduate studies in Fall 2019.
+* December 2018 - I will be joining University of Waterloo for graduate studies in Fall 2019.
-* October 2017.
-I was awarded Shastri Indo Canadian Research Fellowship 2018.
+* October 2017 - Awarded Shastri Indo Canadian Research Fellowship 2018.